dapr/quickstarts/tutorials/pub-sub/README.md

 <!-- END_STEP -->

-4. If you want more insights into the cloud events being published on Redis streams, move onto the next section.
-If you want to deploy this same application to Kubernetes, move onto the section after that.
+4. If you want more insights into the Cloud Events being published on Redis streams, keep going.
+If you want to deploy this same application to Kubernetes,  jump to the [Run in Kubernetes](#Run-in-Kubernetes).
 Otherwise, skip ahead to the [How it Works](#How-it-Works) section to understand the code!

 ## Insights into the cloud events being published on Redis streams
 If you want to see the [Cloud Events](https://github.com/cloudevents/spec) that are being published on [Redis stream](https://redis.io/docs/data-types/streams/), follow the below steps: